SamJaffery/SamJaffery/Readme.md

 ## 👨‍💻 About Me

-[cite_start]I am a dedicated and skilled **IT Specialist** based in **Islamabad, Pakistan**[cite: 12, 17]. [cite_start]With over five years of diverse experience in the IT industry, I possess a proven track record in network engineering, systems administration, and mobile app development[cite: 15]. [cite_start]I excel in designing, implementing, and maintaining robust IT infrastructures to ensure optimal performance, security, and reliability[cite: 16].
+I am a dedicated and skilled **IT Specialist** based in **Islamabad, Pakistan**.
+With over five years of diverse experience in the IT industry, I possess a proven track record in network engineering, systems administration, and mobile app development.
+I excel in designing, implementing, and maintaining robust IT infrastructures to ensure optimal performance, security, and reliability.

-[cite_start]I am **Cisco Certified (CCNP & CCNA)** with a strong foundation in cybersecurity, network design, and support[cite: 9, 11].
+I am **Cisco Certified (CCNP & CCNA)** with a strong foundation in cybersecurity, network design, and support.
 Committed to continuous learning, I aim to leverage my technical expertise to contribute effectively to dynamic organizations and drive technological advancements.

 ### 🚀 Key Projects
 In addition to my infrastructure expertise, I have completed several web development projects using PHP, HTML, CSS, and Java: